 With David Poeppel, Lu Wan, Mingzhou Ding, Lisa Kaggen, Masha Westerlund, Ido Davidesco & Matthias Oostrik

-In 2014-2015, we worked Trevor Day School in New York City to investigate the factors that drive brain-to-brain synchronization during teacher-student interactions.
+In 2014-2015, we worked with a high school in New York City to investigate the factors that drive brain-to-brain synchronization during teacher-student interactions.
 High school students were involved in the design and execution of this research project, and participated as experimental subjects throughout the 2014-2015 school year.
 Concurrently, a team of NYU psychologists and neuroscientists provided neuroscience education to the students.
-In 2015-2016, we will extend the program to other high schools in the New York City and Utrecht area.
+In 2015-2016, we extended the program to other high schools in the New York City.

 With Hugh Rabagliati, Liina Pylkkanen, Thomas Farmer

 How is rapid and efficient language processing supported by the brain?

 Using magnetoencephalography (MEG), we found that brain regions dedicated to low-level sensory analysis are sensitive to seemingly high-level properties of words (syntax and lexical-semantics) as early as 100 ms after the presentation of a word.
 These findings can be explained within the context of a Sensory Hypothesis: visual and auditory cortex are sensitive to linguistic predictions that have been translated into form feature estimates prior to the onset of a predicted word or syntactic category.
 More

 A project by Scott Chasserot